NZ cenbank under no pressure to act as Delta outbreak not 'game changer' yet- RBNZ economist - Up News Info

 Article content

-WELLINGTON — The outbreak of the Delta variant of the coronavirus in New Zealand is not a “game changer” yet and there is no pressure to act on monetary policy, a senior official at the central bank said on Monday.
+WELLINGTON — The fresh outbreak of the coronavirus in New Zealand is not a “game changer” yet and there is no pressure to act on monetary policy, a senior central bank official said on Monday, as authorities struggle to contain the spread of the Delta variant.

 “At this stage we don’t see it as a game-changer in the sense that our underlying economic analysis and views should be thrown out of the window and we should start again,” the Reserve Bank of New Zealand’s (RBNZ) Chief Economist Yuong Ha said in a phone interview with Reuters.